 - Daytime performance problems

-Sleeping pills may also cause hallucinatory side effects when taken in high doses and the person fights the urge to sleep.
+Sleeping pills may also cause hallucinatory side effects or blackout when taken in high doses and the person fights the urge to sleep.
 Sleepwalking can also occur but it is considered very rare.

 Long-Term Side Effects

 Most sleeping pills are designed for short-term use.
 Several side effects can occur as a result of long-term use, particularly if the sleep medication is not being taken as directed.

 - Impaired motor skills